Minimum Distances Between Pallets, Rack Systems & Building Structures

 • Free space of 80 in. above the floor unless a danger sign is posted

 Figure 4.
-Improper storage clearance between pallet and rack column
+Improper storage clearance between pallet and rack column.

-Storage rack clearance: warehouse safety guidelines to remember
+Storage rack clearance: Warehouse safety guidelines to remember

 Pallet racks are efficient structures for storing large quantities of heavy merchandise, but standards must be followed to ensure they are used safely and remain free of damage.
 Following the minimum distance between racking and respecting clearance from building components is important.